Contents

 fn try_from(name: &str) -> Result<Self, Self::Error> {

-And we take care of the successful case by wrapping the Supervillain in the Ok variant.
+And we handle the successful case by wrapping the Supervillain in the Ok variant.

 Ok(Supervillain {